 If we can’t offer you a room in Graduate College you may be referred to another part of the campus or to Lancaster University Homes.
 You should also note that the accommodation will be closed for cleaning and maintenance immediately before the start of your tenancy, and it will not be possible to move in earlier than the date set out on your contract.
 Please check this before making travel plans.

 Applicants are advised that the campus is being invested in and that as such, there may be building work ongoing near to some of the accommodation.
-See the Facilities projects web page for details of current projects.
+See the Facilities estates web page for details of current projects.

 As an incoming postgraduate you will be invited to apply for accommodation from March in the year you are due to start.
 We will contact all students that have accepted a place on a course by email, inviting them to create an account and submit an application.
 This process will continue throughout the summer as more students accept places.